 Rest Rooms and Potable Water

 Potable Water- none

 Restrictions- No motor vehicles.
 Trail was built for ski use and is groomed in winter.
-Please snowshoe beside groomed trails rather than in them.
+Please snowshoe or walk beside groomed trails rather than in them.

 Seasonality- Open all year

 Distance and time- 7.8 different miles of trails.
 Do as many loops as you want